 B. Required satisfactory participation in a drug and alcohol abuse evaluation or rehabilitation program.

 Any employee or student employee who is convicted of violating any criminal drug statute in such work place situations as described in item I above, must report that conviction to the office of Human Resources no later that five days after the conviction.
 (Stipulation of the Drug Free Workplace Act.)

 Within 10 days after receiving notice of such conviction from an employee who is a participant in a federal grant or contract, the office of Human Resources will notify the granting agency of an employee’s conviction for violation of the standards of conduct identified for the workplace.
 Within 30 days of the employee’s conviction the college will impose sanctions on the employee, and/or require satisfactory participation in the drug abuse assistance program.
 (Stipulation of the Drug Free Workplace Act.)

 VI.
 This substance abuse policy is effective immediately.
-The Director of Human Resources will coordinate a biennial review of the policy with representatives from the student life, academic affairs, health service, wellness educator, student financial planning and president’s offices.
+The Director of Human Resources will coordinate a biennial review of the policy with representatives from the student engagement, office of the provost, health service, wellness educator, student financial planning and president’s offices.